 Prepare a planting area in full sun where your Washingtonia will be able to grow to 100 feet tall without hitting power lines or nearby buildings.
 Also allow room for this tree's 25 to 30 foot spread.
-Dig a planting hole at least twice the size of your young tree's rootball.
+Dig a planting hole at least twice the width but only as deep as your young tree's rootball, using a round-point shovel.
 Combine a ratio of 4-to-1 native soil to organic compost.

-Control insect pests such as aphids, spider mites and mealy bugs by spraying your palm with insecticidal soap as soon as possible after you notice these creatures.
+Control insect pests such as aphids, spider mites and mealy bugs by spraying your palm with water to dislodge these creatures as soon as possible after you notice them on your plant.
 Aphids can be green, pink, brown or black.
 They are normally about 1/16 inch long and favor the undersides of leaves.
 Spider mites announce their presence by spinning webs similar to spiders.
 Although the insects are tiny, watch for the webbing, which is the indication they exist.
 Mealy bugs are also small but are visible due to their fuzzy white appearance.

-Prune brown fronds from the "skirt" at the base of your Washingtonia's foliage regularly because they are a fire hazard.
+Prune brown fronds from the "skirt" at the base of your Washingtonia's foliage regularly because they are a fire hazard, which is increasingly a concern in its native desert habitat, where fires are becoming more common.
 Use a sharp tree saw or pole pruner and begin cutting on the top side of each frond as close to the trunk as possible without cutting into the trunk.